sdarlington/sdarlington.github.io/content/posts/2023-03-17-jeremy-hardy-speaks-volumes.md

     - review
 ---

-<span style="font-size: revert;">I have a problem with </span>[this book](https://amzn.to/3yxLzKk)<span style="font-size: revert;">.
-Now that I come to write some notes on it, I find that there is so much that I want to quote that I may as well copy and paste the whole text.</span>
+I have a problem with [this book](https://amzn.to/3yxLzKk) [affiliate link].
+Now that I come to write some notes on it, I find that there is so much that I want to quote that I may as well copy and paste the whole text.

 I’m not going to, but here are a few.